ssg-research/ssg-research.github.io/_pages/team.md

 ### Master's Students (@ University of Waterloo)

-- Anudeep Das (supervised by N. Asokan, 2024-)
 - Prach Chantasantitam (supervised by N. Asokan, 2024-)
-- Mehdi Aghakishiyev (co-supervised by Meng Xu and N. Asokan, 2023-)

 ### Alumni (@ University of Waterloo)